gridai/grid-docs/products/sessions/machines.md

 # Machines

-Here are the machines you can use to start up sessions
+Here are the machines you can use to start up sessions.

 ```text
 grid session create --instance_type 8_v100_32gb